inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

 ## PACKAGES
 - Similarly to libraries in other programming languages, you can import and use macros from other projects.
-- Packages are stand alone dbt projects, with models and macros that tackle a specific problem areas.
+- Packages are stand alone dbt projects, with models and macros that tackle specific problem areas.
 - By adding a packages to your project, the packages's models and macros will become part of your own project.
 - You can add packages to your project by creating a packages.yml file in your project's main and define the packages you want to import
 - A list of useful packages can be found on the [dbt package hub](https://hub.getdbt.com/)